 Death of an Artist

-This podcast, produced by Pushkin Industries and Somethin’ Else, deserves special mention as each season focuses on women artists who were once overlooked by the mainstream.
+This podcast, by Pushkin Industries and Somethin’ Else, deserves its own introduction as, each season, focuses its attention on women artists who once were overlooked by the mainstream.

-Season 1: The Story of Ana Mendieta and Carl Andre
+Death of an Artist.
+Season 1.
+The Story of Ana Mendieta and Carl Andre

-In the first season of the podcast, Art Curator Helen Molesworth explores the circumstances surrounding the death of Cuban artist Ana Mendieta.
+In the first season of the podcast, Art Curator Helen Molesworth explored the circumstances surrounding the death of Cuban artist Ana Mendieta.
 At the age of 36, she fell from a window of her 34th-floor New York apartment, raising questions about the possible involvement of her then-husband, the recently deceased artist Carl Andre.
-However, while it features the structure of a true crime podcast, Molesworth goes deeper and frames both the rise of Carl Andre in the New York art scene and Mendieta’s revolutionary practice, highlighting her contributions to contemporary art practices, which have only recently been recognized.
-While uncovering the turbulent relationship between the couple and the murder trial in which Andre was acquitted, it introduces the audience to the aftermath of Mendieta’s death, delving into Andre’s successful career despite the scandal and how Ana became a censored topic among the art circuit.
+However, while featuring the structure of a true crime podcast, Molesworth goes deeper and frames both the rise of Carl Andre in the New York art scene and the revolutionary practice of Mendieta framing her contributions to contemporary art practices which only until recently have been recognized.
+While uncovering the turbulent relationship of the couple and the murder trial, where Andre was acquitted, it introduces the audience to the aftermath of Mendieta’s death delving into Andre’s successful career regardless of the scandal and how Ana became a censored topic among the art circuit.

-Molesworth, an art world insider, also speaks to the reassessment and increasing recognition Mendieta has received in recent years.
-For this reason, the podcast portrays both a historiographical approach to Mendieta’s legacy and captures the contradictions that form part of the art world, making it original and analytical in its approach to the subject.
-As revealed in this New York Times article, not everyone was happy with the podcast.
-Mendieta’s niece, who manages the artist’s estate, has repeatedly stood against the repetitive reenactment of her aunt’s death.
-However, since no law forbids this type of portrayal, Mendieta’s story will continue to be revisited.
-For instance, a limited series about Mendieta’s life, starring and produced by America Ferrera, is in the works.
+Molesworth, an art world insider, also speaks to the reassessment and increasing recognition Mendieta has received in the last few years.
+For this reason, the podcast portrays both a historiographical approach to Mendieta’s legacy and captures the contradictions that form part of the art world making it original and analytical in its approach to the subject.
+It must be said that, as revealed in this New York Times article, not everyone was happy with the podcast.
+For instance, Mendieta’s niece, who manages the artist’s state, has repeatedly stood against the repetitive reenactment of her aunt’s death.
+However, as no law forbids this type of portrayal, Mendieta’s story will continue to be revisited.
+As evidence of this, a limited series about Mendieta’s life, starring and produced by America Ferrera, is in the works.

 The Professor: The Hunt for the Mafia’s Missing Masterpiece